 This reconnaissance level survey was used to estimate dredge volumes as discussed in a later section of this report.
 Due to the scope of these surveys it should be recognized that the length of canals that requires dredging is an approximate amount.
-Additional detailed surveying and decisions by the Town to re-open the blocked canals (Numbers 3, 10, 16, 20 and 27) could increase the length and volume of dredging.
+Additional detailed surveying and to a submit of the second decisions by the Town to re-open the blocked canals (Numbers 3, 10, 16, 20 and 27) could increase the length and volume of dredging.